Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/README.md

 # Identity

-The Identity framework is bundled with [Mobile Core](../README.md) and enables your app with the ECID.
+The Identity extension is bundled with [Mobile Core](../README.md) and enables your app with the Experience Cloud ID (ECID).
 This service helps with the synchronization of Adobe and other customer identifiers.

 {% hint style="danger" %}
-On web or other platforms, there might situations where this framework might not be required, and the implementation of this SDK framework on mobile apps is required.
+On web or other platforms, there might situations where this extension might not be required, and the implementation of this SDK extension on mobile apps is required.
 {% endhint %}

 To get started with Identity, complete the following steps:

-1. Add the **Identity** framework to your app.
+1. Add the **Identity** extension to your app.
 2. Implement the SDK APIs to complete the following tasks:
    * Update customer IDs.
    * Append Adobe visitor data to a URL string.